 When a person presents competent evidence that he has been granted an unconditional pardon for a crime in this State, any other state, or the United States, the Commission may not deny, suspend, or revoke that person's certification based solely on the commission of that crime or for an alleged lack of good moral character due to the commission of that crime."

 Sec.
-9. This act shall become effective October 1, 1989.
+9. This act shall become effective October 1, 1989 and shall not apply to pending litigation.